hrik-das/hotel-booking/README.md

 - [Contributing](#contributing)

 ## Introduction
 Welcome to our Hotel Booking Website Project!
 This project aims to create a user-friendly platform for booking hotel accommodations.
-Using a combination of HTML, CSS, JavaScript, AJAX, Bootstrap, PHP, and MySQL, we have developed a seamless and efficient way for users to search, view, and reserve hotel rooms based on their preferences.
+Using a combination of HTML, CSS, JavaScript, AJAX, Bootstrap, PHP, and MySQL.
+We have developed a seamless and efficient way for users to search, view, and reserve hotel rooms based on their preferences.
 Whether you're a traveler looking for a comfortable stay or a hotel owner seeking to expand your online presence, our website project offers a comprehensive solution for all your booking needs.
 Join us on this journey to redefine the Hotel Booking experience!

 ## Features
 - **User Authentication**: Allow users to sign up and log in to manage their bookings.